Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Gators have two ATS wins in four games as a favorite of 18 points or more.

-- Florida's games this year have hit the over on two of eight set point totals (25%).
+- Florida's games this year have gone over the total in two out of eight opportunities (25%).

-- The Gators score 31 points per game, 6.5 more than the Gamecocks surrender per outing (24.5).
+- The Gators rack up 31 points per game, 6.5 more than the Gamecocks surrender per matchup (24.5).

-- When Florida records more than 24.5 points, it is 3-3 against the spread and 4-2 overall.
+- When Florida puts up more than 24.5 points, it is 3-3 against the spread and 4-2 overall.

-- Florida is 3-5 against the spread and 4-4 overall when the team piles up more than 345.5 yards.
+- When Florida totals more than 345.5 yards, the team is 3-5 against the spread and 4-4 overall.

 - This year, the Gators have 16 turnovers, one fewer than the Gamecocks have takeaways (17).